ExpediaGroup/waggle-dance/README.md

 ##### Database resolution: `PREFIXED`

 Waggle Dance can be configured to use a prefix when resolving the names of databases in its primary or federated metastores.
 All queries issued to Waggle Dance need to use fully qualified database names and the database names need to use the same prefixes configured here.
+In the example below Waggle Dance is configured to have a federated metastore with the prefix `waggle_prod`.
+Because of this it will inspect the database names in all requests, and if they start with this configured prefix, it will route the request to the configured matching metastore.
+The prefix will be removed for those requests as the underlying metastore knows nothing of the prefixes.
+So, the
+query: `select * from waggle_prod_etldata.my_table` will effectively be translated into this query: `select * from etldata.my_table` on the federated metastore.
+If a database is encountered that is not prefixed the primary metastore is used to resolve the database name.

 `waggle-dance-server.yml`: